We love to use coconut coir as the main ingredient of our microgreen growing media.

 We currently use bags of loose coir, but we would like to purchase coco coir bricks as it would be more economical and take up less storage room.

-For the home microgreen grower, using coco coir bricks would also be ideal in theory.
-But for every positive aspect, there can also be a negative factor to take into account and find a solution to make it work.
+Using coco coir bricks would also be ideal for the home microgreen grower.
+But for every positive aspect, there can also be a negative factor to consider and find a solution to make it work.

 In this article, we will go over the pros & cons of coco coir bricks.
 We will also explain the following.